xysun/pychat/README.md

 room1: 1 player(s)
 ```

-Client 2 (join room1 that Client 1 just created and starts conversation)
+Client2 (joins room1 that Client1 just created and starts conversation)

 ```
  # open a new terminal